How to Set Up the Right Click on an iMac or MacBook Computer

 Step 3 – Choose Your Preference for Accessing the Right Click Menu

-With “Click or tap with two fingers” you can click or tap with TWO fingers anywhere on your Mac trackpad to open the right click shortcut menu.
+But on a trackpad for a laptop, you have an addtional choice which is to “Click or tap with two fingers”.
+With this option you can click or tap with TWO fingers anywhere on your Mac trackpad to open the right click shortcut menu.

 - you don’t have to hit a specific area on your trackpad to open the shortcut menu – anywhere on the surface will do

-Once you get into the habit of tapping and not having to press to click, you will find that your workflow becomes much easier.
+Once you get into the habit of tapping and not having to press to click, you may find that your workflow becomes much easier.
+I know I did.

 And that’s it!